Sorry, you need to enable JavaScript to visit this website.

 4. Outcomes

-Formal Mechanisms of Consultation
+Formal mechanisms of consultation

 Legal provisions

-Forms and levels of consultations
+Forms and levels of consultation

 Consultation methods